savelee/leeboonstra-new/source/_posts/prompt_engineering_guide5.md

 TIP: Chain of Thought prompting is based on greedy decoding, predicting the next word in a sequence based on the highest probability assigned by the language model.
 Generally speaking, when using reasoning, to come up with the final answer, there's likely one single correct answer.
 Therefore the temperature should always set to 0.

 In the next post, we'll dive into some best practices that I've found super useful in business applications.
-See you next time!
+See you next week!